Bi-objective Ranking and Selection Using Stochastic Kriging

 The impact of the proposed screening procedures is shown in Figure \ref{fig:res2}; the metric $|S|$ shows the number of points that remain in the set after screening, at a given iteration.
 Both screening procedures succeed in sequentially reducing the number of candidate points considered as the observed performance becomes more accurate (see (a), (c) and (e) in Figure \ref{fig:res2}); evidently, the biggest reduction is obtained with \textsc{Screening Band}.
 Such reduction significantly reduces the computational cost of executing the hypervolume calculations in Eq. \ref{eq:ehvc} for every candidate point at each iteration.

 As clear from Figures \ref{fig:res2}(b), (d) and (f), the noise levels for the different scenarios have an impact on the performance of the proposed algorithm w.r.t. the the convergence to the true front.
 While for low and medium levels of noise (i.e., scenarios DTLZ7 and WFG4 respectively) no particular differences are observed between both proposed methods, for a high level of noise (i.e., scenario WFG3) the performance of \textsc{Screening Band} clearly worsens.
-This is not entirely surprising, as filtering out some points may result in leaving out truly non-dominated points (i.e., MCE points) in one or more iterations, especially for the \textsc{Band} procedure. \textsc{Screening Box} on the other hand, shows consistent performance; thus in further sections we use SK-MORS$_{box}$ as the default proposed algorithm.
+This is not entirely surprising, as filtering out some points may result in leaving out truly non-dominated points (i.e., MCE points) in one or more iterations, especially for the \textsc{Band} procedure.
+Moreover, in Figure \ref{fig:res2}(e), we observe that the BAND procedure screens out a very large number of points, including some of the MCE errors.
+This happens because the noise is low and the dominated points are relatively far from the non-dominated points. \textsc{Screening Box} on the other hand, shows consistent performance; thus in further sections we use SK-MORS$_{box}$ as the default proposed algorithm.